Can Someone Run a Background Check Without My Permission? Legally?

 This specific type of background check can be done without consent and without anyone else knowing.

-Can Someone Run a Background Check Without My Permission?
+Is It Possible for Someone to Conduct a Background Check Without My Permission?

 There are some circumstances where consent is not required by law such as personal background checks since they’re a compilation of public records.
-If it’s for personal reasons, you can check someone’s criminal records, their marital status, find someone’s middle name, who lives here, there, or anywhere using various government databases.
+If it’s for personal reasons, you can check someone’s criminal records, their marital status, find someone’s middle name, resident’s name here, there, or anywhere using various government databases.

 But for professional uses like employment, housing, licensing etc., getting permission is a necessary step before looking into someone’s past using public records.
 This is in part due to the Fair Credit Reporting Act (FCRA) among other federal and local statutes which we’ll get to below.